 We are one of the largest employers in Canberra and often find ourselves in need of staff in a range of fields.
 We employ child care, community sector, human resources, finance and management professionals.
 We employ people to maintain our spaces, manage our vehicles, photograph our activities and welcome our clients.
 There is a broad range of opportunity, and we provide an exciting and supportive work environment with excellent remuneration and benefits.

 Our team can help you with that.
 If you fill in an application form, we will get in touch and work through what you’re after, covering things like the hours and location you need and any specific requirements you may have.

 Yes we do, but only good quality business or special occasion wear.
 We use clothing donations for two purposes: to generate some funds for our social programs, and to provide clothing to people who need new clothes to help them with something important, like a job interview, a school event or a funeral.
 Your ten-year-old gardening jeans are probably not going to help with these purposes, so we ask for donations of good quality clothing in good condition that you just don’t need anymore.

 For more information, visit our Essential Services page.

-Tuggeranong Community & Function Centre, 245 Cowlishaw Street, Greenway
+Tuggeranong Community & Function Centre, 245 Cowlishaw Street, Greenway (food and clothing)

-Gungahlin Community Centre, 47 Ernest Cavanagh Street, Gungahlin
+Gungahlin Community Centre, 47 Ernest Cavanagh Street, Gungahlin (food and clothing)

 Cooleman Court Shopping Centre (food can be donated outside Woolworths)

-The Marketplace Gungahlin (food can be donated outside Woolworths)
+Calwell Shopping Centre (food can be donated outside Woolworths)